 The College Librarian oversees all of the library's activities.
 Administrative Offices are located on the Upper Level of library (Room 218).
 Here you will find the Library’s Administrative Assistant, the College Librarian, and the Administrative Conference Room.

-User services ensures access to our collections through the Circulation desk.
-We are able to assist patrons with a variety of services including purchase requests, book donations, course reserves, group study room reservations, and circulation operations.
+User Services ensures access to our collections through the Circulation desk.
+We are able to assist patrons with a variety of services including purchase requests, book donations, course reserves, group study room reservations, and checking out and returning books and films.
 Contact us and we will either assist you immediately or connect you with the appropriate party.

 Circulation Desk | 603-641-7300